NameStarcom/namestar-frontend-2.0-client/content/pages/faq.md

         answer: >-
-          No. When purchasing a brand from Namestar marketplace you will get the ownership rights to the domain name and logo design artwork that we provide with it for Free without copyright.
+          No. When purchasing a brand from Namestar marketplace you will get the ownership rights to the domain name and logo design artwork that we provide with it for Free, without copyright.
       - question: Can I make my purchase in instalments?
         answer: >-
           Yes, we do accept instalment or lease to own option, plus you have